-All persons climbing BT towers are to wear and use a Safety Harness complying with the requirements of BS EN 358:2000 and BS EN 361:2002.
+All persons climbing BT towers are to wear and use a Safety Harness complying with the requirements of BS EN 358:2018 and BS EN 361:2002.
 Adequate precautions shall be taken against an accident, and in particular a fall, when personnel are working, changing positions at heights on towers, or when ascending or descending structures.

 All personnel are to be permanently attached to the structure at all times by suitable purpose designed fall arrest equipment once they move away from a recognised place of safe access from where a fall from height is possible.
-A working platform conforming to the requirements of the Construction (Working Places) Regulations 1966 would constitute a

-Page 8 TPU 1874A Rev 8 - Revised: July 2018 Review date: July 2020 Owner: Stewart Mardle place of safe access.
-It is the responsibility of the contractor's supervisor (team leader) to confirm places of safe access on the structure with the External Works Supervisor or RCLO.
+A working platform conforming to the requirements of the Work At Height Regulations 2005 would constitute a place of safe access.
+It is the responsibility of the contractor's supervisor (team leader) to confirm places of safe access on the structure with the BT Representative or RCLO.

-The wearing of a fall arrest harness and use of climbing hooks is mandatory (where the ladder is used for access above 2 meters in height, including ladders equipped with safety hoops fitted), unless the ladder has been equipped with a fixed fall arrest system and the climber has access to the correct kit needed to use the system.
+The wearing of a fall arrest harness and use of climbing hooks is mandatory (where the ladder is used for access above 2 meters in height), including ladders equipped with safety hoops, unless the ladder has been equipped with a fixed fall arrest system and the climber has access to the correct kit needed to use the system.
+A fixed fall arrest system should be used where installed and in service.
+Permission will be required from the structure owner to use climbing hooks.